eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 I ran [this benchmark](https://github.com/openjdk/jdk/pull/25065) `java Benchmark.java test1L1SVector 8 2560 oneArray`,
 but with different sizes.
 In the 2D plots below, I tried to show the pattern with maximum contrast (green=min, red=max).
-But it is just as important to look at the difference between minimum and maximum performance: they are not always equally extreme.
+But it is just as important to look at the difference between best and worst performance: they are not always equally extreme.

 On my `AVX512` laptop with 64-byte (16 ints) vector: